XRPL-Library/xrpl-cheat-sheet/README.md

 <a href="https://www.xrptoolkit.com/" target="_blank">XRP Toolkit</a> | Trade on the XRP Ledger
 <a href="https://xdex.com/" target="_blank">XDEX</a> | The easiest interface for the XRPL decentralized exchange.
 <a href="https://gatehub.net/markets/" target="_blank">GateHub</a> | Your digital asset wallet for the Internet of Value
+<a href="https://www.theworldexchange.net/" target="_blank">The World Exchange</a> | Trade, Issue, and Send Directly on the XRPL Network

 ---